Neil Young

-His guitar work, deeply personal lyrics and signature high tenor singing voice define his long career.
-Young also plays piano and harmonica on many albums, which frequently combine folk, rock, country and other musical genres.
+Young's guitar work, deeply personal lyrics and signature high tenor singing voice define his long career.
+He also plays piano and harmonica on many albums, which frequently combine folk, rock, country and other musical genres.
 His often distorted electric guitar playing, especially with Crazy Horse, earned him the nickname "Godfather of Grunge" and led to his 1995 album Mirror Ball with Pearl Jam.
-More recently he has been backed by Promise of the Real.
+More recently, he has been backed by Promise of the Real.